mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

                 y.](#pedagogies-exist-but-more-are-needed-that-are-specific-aligned-with-non-formal-spaces-x-and-y.)
             -   [Research Questions](#research-questions)
         -   [Link to the next chapter](#link-to-the-next-chapter)
 # Literature Review

-### Research Questions - July 2024
+## Research Questions April 2025

-1. What contradictions arose in participation in this research's game coding processes and what pedagogical tools and processes are available to address these contradictions?
+- **Primary research question (RQP):** How can understandings of how to design and facilitate CGD&P be enriched using socio-cultural approaches (used in this study)?

+- **Sub-question 1 (RQ1):** What contradictions arose in this research’s evolving design process and how were they addressed in the resulting CGD&P pedagogy?

-2. How can game design patterns support the development of computational fluency in novices?
+- **Sub-question 2 (RQ2):** How can the use of a collection of game design patterns support CGD&P, in particular in relation to abstract and concrete dimensions of existing pedagogies?

-3. How can learners build agency in an evolving community of game makers?
+- **Sub-question 3 (RQ3):** How can varied dimensions of agency be identified and nurtured in an evolving community of game makers?

 ## Introduction